 After walking around the tar pits, head into the museum to look at prehistoric animal bones found on the property.
 The discovery isn’t over, La Brea Tar Pits remains an active discovery zone.

-Since the Los Angeles County Museum of Art (LACMA) shares a parking lot with La Brea Tar Pits.
+The Los Angeles County Museum of Art (LACMA) shares a parking lot with La Brea Tar Pits.
 Walk through the museum next.

 Los Angeles County Museum of Art (LACMA)